 Supervision

-This must be accomplished in a proportionate manner to the schedule of the substance and the risk.
+This must be accomplished in a manner proportionate to the schedule of the substance and the risk.

-Examples: Dentistry students learning to administer S4 substances require general supervision, where an approved eligible person is within the area and able to aid.
-Research students or staff learning to use poisons in laboratory setting will initially require direct supervision until they are deemed competent by the Supervisor.
+• Research students or staff learning to use poisons in a laboratory setting will initially require direct supervision until they are deemed competent by the Supervisor.
 Direct supervision is watching the process and being in a position to immediately intervene if there is any danger.

 Supply